GioF71/roon-bridge-docker/README.md

 Variable|Description
 :---|:---
-BASE_URL|If set, files are downloaded from that URL instead of from the roon servers FORCE_ARCH|If set, we are not using `uname -m` to select architecture.
-Useful for example with LibreElec on the Pi4, which reports `aarch64`, but then the binary does not work: setting this variable to `armv7l` solved the issue for me.
+BASE_URL|If set, files are downloaded from that URL instead of from the roon servers FORCE_ARCH|If set, we are using the value instead of `uname -m` when selecting the binary file to use/download.
+This can be useful for example with LibreElec or OSMC on the Pi4, which have a 64bit kernel (`aarch64`) but a 32bit docker version: in this situation, then container starts but then the binary does not work.
+Setting this variable to `armv7l` solved the issue for me.
 Possible values are `aarch64`, `armv7l` and `x86_64`.

 ## Volumes